ElectricRCAircraftGuy/PDF2SearchablePDF/README.md

 Done.
 The wrapper has no python dependencies, as it's currently written entirely in bash.

 # Dependencies:
-This has been tested only on Ubuntu 18.
+This has been tested on Ubuntu 18.
 It requires the following programs:

 ## You Must Install these: